 Duration: 3 Semester, Qualification: Master of Arts

-We would like to point out that the MA programme INTEGRATED DESIGN will be offered for the last time in 5 studio formations for the application in SoSe 2023.
-The studios form thematically focussed, subject-related, generally interdisciplinary teams.
+We would like to point out that the MA programme INTEGRATED DESIGN will be offered for the last time in 5 studio formations for the application in summer semester 2023.
+The studios form thematically focused, usually interdisciplinary teams.

-The reformed MA programme INTEGRATED DESIGN from WiSe 2023/24 will be shortened from four to three semesters in the course of the realignment.
-The MA programme adopts the model successfully practised in the Bachelor's programme of offering all study foci of Integrated Design and thus enabling students to develop a wide range of individual profiles - be it by combining several subject areas or by concentrating content foci.
-The latter is reflected in the 5 Studio—formations that have been offered so far and are still valid for the current application cycle.
+The reformed MA programme INTEGRATED DESIGN will be shortened from four to three semesters in the course of the reorientation from winter semester 2023/24.
+The MA programme adopts the model successfully practised in the Bachelor's programme of offering all study foci of Integrated Design and thus enabling students to develop a wide range of individual profiles - be it by combining several subject areas or by concentrating content focal points.
+The latter is reflected in the previous 5 studio formations and for the current Masterpool application cycle.

 The Master's programme in Integrated Design is a consecutive continuation of the Bachelor's programme of the same name, and is also aimed specifically at external applicants with the appropriate qualifications.
 The Master's programme does not separate the traditional disciplines of design.
 The students are to design their own focus.